ruse-traveler/STracksInJetsQA/README.md

 Alongside the definitions of the top-level module and its sub-modules, there are a collection of helper objects used to streamline the code and centralize related information.

-  - `TrackJetQAMakerConfig.h:` defines the struct used to collect **all** user-configurable options.
+  - `TracksInJetsQAMakerConfig.h:` defines the struct used to collect **all** user-configurable options.
-  - `TrackJetQAMakerHelper.h:` consolidates a variety of useful methods and information (e.g. checks on whether or not a particular hit/cluster is in a given subsystem).
+  - `TracksInJetsQAMakerHelper.h:` consolidates a variety of useful methods and information (e.g. checks on whether or not a particular hit/cluster is in a given subsystem).
-  - `TrackJetQAMakerHistDef.h:` consoldiates the binning schemes used across all three sub-modules, and defines some useful types for automating histogram creation.
+  - `TracksInJetsQAMakerHistDef.h:` consoldiates the binning schemes used across all three sub-modules, and defines some useful types for automating histogram creation.